Quantum tricritical point emerging in the spin-boson model with two dissipative spins in staggered biases: Conclusion

 \section{Conclusion}

-We have found rich quantum phases in the 2SBM with both sub-Ohmic and Ohmic baths in the antiferromagnetic bias field by the VMPS approach.
-The phase diagram has been composed in the coupling strength and the bias fields. \ For sub-Ohmic bath, we really find that the 2nd-order critical lines meet the first-order ones at the QuTP with the bias field.
-For Ohmic bath, we find that the bias field will drive the KT phase transitions directly to the 1st-order phase transitions. \ For all case, if the 1st-order phase tradition does not emerge, \ the universality of the phase transition could not be changed by the external antiferromagnetic bias field.
+We have found rich quantum phase transitions in the 2SBM with both the sub-Ohmic and the Ohmic baths in the staggered biases by the VMPS approach.
+The phase diagram has been composed in terms of the coupling strength and the bias magnitude.
+For the sub-Ohmic bath, we find that the 2nd-order critical lines meet the first-order ones at the QuTP.
+For the Ohmic bath, we observe that { the KT phase transitions can be driven } directly to the 1st-order phase transitions. \ For all cases, if the 1st-order phase transition does not emerge, \ the universality of the phase transition could not be changed by the applied staggered biases.

-Since the recent superconducting circuit QED system allows for the SBM in an Ohmic bath~\cite{Forn2}, the 2SBM might be realized in any kinds of bath spectra in the near future.
-The bias field can be easily introduced to the artificial two-level systems by an externally applied magnetic flux, so the antiferromagnetic bias field is not difficult to manipulate.
-We believe that the 2SBM would become potential platform to test the rich quantum criticality and the QuTP.
+The recent superconducting circuit QED system has allowed for the SBM in both the Ohmic and the sub-Ohmic bath~\cite{Forn2,Yamamoto,exp_SB,Nori}, thus the 2SBM is experimentally feasible.
+Unlike the conventional cavity QED systems, the static bias of the qubit present in the circuit QED systems is ubiquitous, and can be easily introduced and manipulated by an externally applied magnetic flux \cite{Niemczyk,Yoshihara}, which provides an additional dimension to exhibit the rich QPTs.
+Generalized Dicke models without the nonlinear Stark coupling undergo the 2nd-order QPT in the thermodynamic limit (i.e. infinite atomic number $N\rightarrow \infty $) \cite{puhan}, while the finite-component QPT requires to implement an extremely large detuning (i.e. infinite frequency ratio $\Delta /\omega \rightarrow \infty $) ~ \cite{QRM,Felicetti,GFZhang}, so the present considered phase transition in the 2SBM in the staggered biases might be easier to realize experimentally.
+We believe that the 2SBM would become a potential platform to test the rich quantum criticality and the QuTP.

-\textbf{ACKNOWLEDGEMENTS} This work is supported by the National Science Foundation of China (Nos.
-11834005, 11674285), the National Key Research and Development Program of China (No. 2017YFA0303002),
+\textbf{ACKNOWLEDGEMENTS} We acknowledge useful discussions with Stefan Kirchner.
+This work is supported by the National Key Research and Development Program of China under Grant No. 2017YFA0303002 and the National Science Foundation of China under Grant No. 11834005.